iotaledger/chronicle.rs/README.md

 - [Chronicle CQL](chronicle-cql/README.md)
 - [Chronicle Storage](chronicle-storage/README.md)

-Examples of using Chronicle frame work can be found in [Examples](examples/README.md)
+[Examples](examples/README.md) of using Chronicle framework is provided.

 This is alpha software, so there may be performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/chronicle.rs/issues/new).